 I’m including Pingdom’s Website Speed Test as it’s probably one of the fastest page speed testing tools.
 It has a simple interface and it gives you instant feedback.
 That’s from the moment you hit the Test Now button, you’re given the page loading waterfall in real-time.

 Once complete, you’re presented with a nice overview.
 This includes a performance grade out of 100, number of requests, load time and total page size.
 Additional, detailed information can be found by digging through the various tabs.

 The Performance Grade tab lists all the factors taken into account when calculating their performance grade.
 The list is ordered by where the most improvement can be made.
 Each item has a dropdown offering detailed information, including a link off to Google’s PageSpeed Insights documentation for further reading.

 The Page Analysis tab includes a number of useful tidbits including a breakdown of size per content type.
 Again, helping you pinpoint areas where you can focus your optimisations.

-Pingdom keeps a history of previous tests and charts the page load time, page size, request count and overall score over time which makes it a useful tool to use between changes while optimising your websites performance.
+Pingdom keeps a history of previous tests and charts the page load time, page size, request count and overall score over time.
+This makes it a useful tool to use between changes while optimising your website’s performance.